aixoio/aixoio.com/src/content/blog/my-current-stack-3-jul-2024.md

 At the time of posting this my current full stack tech stack is

 # Full-stack apps
-This first stack is for building _fast_ full stack apps.
+This full tech stack is for building _fast_ full stack apps.

 ## Frontend